-The key to getting through your divorce without spending every last penny you have and then some, can be summed up in a single word: management.
+The key to getting through your divorce without spending every last penny you have can be summed up in a single word: management.

 Managing Yourself in the Divorce Process

-The first, and most important thing, that you absolutely must manage if you want to know how to get a divorce while keeping your divorce costs under control is YOU!
+The first and most important thing that you must manage if you want to know how to get a divorce while keeping your divorce costs under control is YOU!
 Unfortunately, managing yourself means managing your emotions.

-Yes, I know that managing your emotions when your entire life has been turned upside down and is spinning out of control seems impossibly hard.
-You’re angry, you’re upset, you feel betrayed, and you are exhausted.
-Not only does managing your emotions seem impossible, but you’re not sure you even want try!
+Yes, I know.
+Managing your emotions when your entire life is spinning out of control isn’t easy.
+You’re angry, you’re upset, and you’re exhausted.

 The key here is to understand that there is a huge difference between managing your emotions and pretending that they don’t exist.